wordplay-workshop/wordplay-workshop.github.io/cfp.markdown

 We also welcome participants of [the Common-sense Persona-Grounded Dialogue Challenge (CPDC) competition](https://www.aicrowd.com/challenges/commonsense-persona-grounded-dialogue-challenge-2025) to submit technical reports to describe their submitted systems.

 **Requirements:**
-- **No page limit**
+- Papers should be ranging between **4-8** pages in length (and unlimited pages for references and supplementary materials), formatted according to [the ACL style](https://acl-org.github.io/ACLPUB/formatting.html).
+Submissions should be in **.pdf** format.
-- Put **CPDC** as a keyword in your submission form
+- Put **CPDC** as a keyword in your submission form.
-- Mention your CPDC team ID in the technical report submission
+- Mention your CPDC team ID or team name in the technical report submission.

 We encourage all CPDC participants to submit and share their work.
 After light review, the accepted technical reports will be posted on the workshop website and will not appear in the EMNLP proceedings.
 All accepted technical reports will be presented as posters.

+---

+Authors of accepted papers will be invited to present their work in a poster session (in-person or remote), the workshop committee will select a subset of submissions as spotlight talks.